alexisbchz/validatorus/README.md

 /*
   {
     errors: {
-      name: ["This field should contain between 3 and 10 characters"] }
+      name: ["This field should contain between 3 and 10 characters."]
+    }
   }
 */